A Ihara-Bass Formula for Non-Boolean Matrices and Strong Refutations of Random CSPs: Introduction

 \end{theorem}

 Using the known reduction of general $k$-CSP to $k$-XOR, of which we provide a simple self-contained proof, we have the following consequence.

-\begin{theorem} Let $P:\{-1,+1\}^k\rightarrow\{0,1\}$ be a Boolean $k$-ary predicate, and call $\E P$ the probability that $P$ is satisfied by a random assignment.
+\begin{theorem}[Strong refutations of random CSPs] Let $P:\{-1,+1\}^k\rightarrow\{0,1\}$ be a Boolean $k$-ary predicate, and call $\E P$ the probability that $P$ is satisfied by a random assignment.
 There exists a polynomial time algorithm that given a random instance $CSP(P)$ instances $\bm \cI$, over $n$ variables, with at least $n^{k/2}/\epsilon^2$ constraints, with probability at least $0.99$, finds a strong refutation of $\bm \cI$, that is, a certificate that

 \end{theorem}